-After your exam, you and your Scottsdale dentist will work together to develop your personal treatment plan.
+After your exam, you and your North Scottsdale dentist will work together to develop your personal treatment plan.
 A treatment plan is a detailed outline of the recommended procedures and services.
-Typically, it includes a timeline for each service and information about what you can expect to happen during your appointment in Scottsdale.
+Typically, it includes a timeline for each service and information about what you can expect to happen during your appointment in North Scottsdale.

 We understand that all smiles are unique and as such, no treatment plan is one-size-fits-all.
 We take the time to walk you through all your possible treatment options to choose the right course for you based on your budget, schedule, and goals.
 Whether it’s scheduling your next consultation or getting you in for a filling, we’ll take it one step at a time, together.

 If you are coming to us to treat a dental emergency, you’ll need to receive treatment as soon as possible.
 In these cases we may be able to offer same-day care, depending on availability and the severity of your issue.
 Otherwise, after your cleaning and initial exam, we will simply schedule your next follow up appointment.
 We’ll be sure to get you in for a day and time that is convenient for you.